To see patients' reviews

 What is the Meniscus?

 The meniscus are a sturdy network of tissues filled with collagen fibers and interspersed with cartilage cells.
-Their importance lies in the knee joint, where they act as cushions separating the thigh bone and the shin, supporting proper movement and reducing friction and wear.
+Their importance lies in the Knee Joint, where they act as cushions separating the thigh bone and the shin, supporting proper movement and reducing friction and wear in the Knee.
 These flexible pads are the inner and outer menisci, indispensable for joint health and safety.

 What is the function of Meniscus?